Nashville Disorderly Conduct Attorney

 - Creating a hazardous condition – or one that’s physically offensive – without legal justification

 Your actions needn’t cause harm for the charge of disorderly conduct to stick.
-Instead, having the intention of disrupting the peace or of engaging in reckless actions in public suffices.
+Instead, having the intent to disrupt the peace or to engage in reckless actions in public suffices.

 Public Disturbances

-The term public disturbance is vague, but disorderly conduct charges tend to relate to disturbing the peace in a public space.
-For example, a bar fight doesn’t just affect the two people fighting but, instead, creates a disturbance that affects everyone in the bar.
+The term “public disturbance” is vague, but disorderly conduct charges typically involve disturbing the peace in a public space.
+For example, a bar fight doesn’t just affect the two people fighting; it also creates a disturbance that affects everyone in the bar.
 Another example of a public disturbance is being intoxicated in public and disturbing other people in the process.
-When the police are called in to restore public order in the wake of a disturbance, it can lead to charges of disorderly conduct.
+When police are called in to restore public order after a disturbance, it can lead to disorderly conduct charges.

 Obstructing Traffic

-Disorderly conduct charges can also apply to instances of blocking traffic or public walkways without a legal justification for doing so.
+Disorderly conduct charges may also apply to blocking traffic or public walkways without legal justification.
 For example, standing in the middle of the road during a protest – even when the necessary permit for protesting was obtained – can support a disorderly conduct charge.

 Disruptive Behavior in Public

 Disrupting the public as it goes about its business is another form of disorderly conduct.
-This can include causing a disruption in a school, public park, or government building.
+This can include disrupting a school, public park, or government building.

 Fines and Penalties

-In Tennessee, disorderly conduct charges are Class C misdemeanors that carry fines of up to $50 and jail sentences of up to 30 days.
-Further, a conviction can mar your permanent record and can lead to negative social consequences, which can be more significant than you may realize.
+In Tennessee, disorderly conduct charges are Class C misdemeanors punishable by up to $50 in fines and up to 30 days in jail.
+Furthermore, a conviction can mar your permanent record and lead to negative social consequences that may be more significant than you realize.

-There are also aggravating factors that can enhance the charge and the attendant legal consequences, including all the following:
+There are also aggravating factors that can enhance the charge and the attendant legal consequence, including all the following:

 - Threatening violence